Vestibles/Hackathorn-Project-One/README.md

   c.
 Visualisation techniques like box plots, histograms, and correlation matrices are powerful for communicating insights
   d.
 Further work could include predictive modeling (e.g., linear regression, decision trees)

+### Attributions

+This project was completed with the support of the following tools and platforms:

+-  [ChatGPT](https://chat.openai.com/) — for guidance, code explanations, and debugging support throughout the project.
+-  [GitHub Copilot](https://github.com/features/copilot) — for autocomplete suggestions and boilerplate code generation.
+-  [Code Institute](https://codeinstitute.net/) — for foundational training in Python, data analysis, and project structure best practices.
+-  [Plotly](https://plotly.com/python/) — for interactive data visualizations.
+-  [Pandas](https://pandas.pydata.org/), [NumPy](https://numpy.org/), and [Seaborn](https://seaborn.pydata.org/) — for data analysis and static visualizations.

+> This project was done for educational purposes as part of a personal data analysis portfolio.
+Tips